ABC News explores whether crashed e-cars are ticking time bombs

 VLITEX Car Service Set

 into play.
 The set of silicone-coated fiberglass blankets makes it possible to pack cars so well that in case of fire the surrounding area is protected and the spread to neighboring objects is prevented.
-We are talking about fire containment ceilings, which can not prevent the fire, but their extreme temperature resistance can keep it under the ceiling and prevent damage to the surrounding area.
+We are talking about fire barrier ceilings, which cannot prevent the fire, but can keep it below blanket due to their extreme temperature resistance and prevent damage to the surroundings.

 In Florida, too, as the share of electric-powered vehicles increases, storing damaged cars will become an increasing challenge.
 Concepts such as our VLITEX Car Service Set can facilitate the work of rescue teams.